Exploring Vacant Classes in Label-Skewed Federated Learning: Method

 \subsection{Logit Suppression}

-The previous methods often misclassify minority classes as majority classes, a factor that needs alleviation to further improve the generalization of local models.
-It's evident that in the model's output for minority samples, the majority class tends to have a higher logit value, ultimately leading to the misclassification of minority classes.
-Hence, we implement regularization on non-label class logits to emphasize penalizing the majority class output of minority samples.
-To avoid non-trivial optimization over direct logits, we aim to minimize the following objective for each class,
+Previous methods still often suffer from low accuracy in the minority classes of local models, a factor that requires mitigation to enhance the generalization capabilities of these models.
+To identify the root cause of this issue, we analyzed the confusion matrix of the local model in client 3 on the entire test dataset using FedLC~\cite{zhang2022federated}, where the training data distribution is shown in the fourth column of Figure 3 (a) in the technical appendix.
+As shown in Figure~\ref{fig: confusion}, minority classes (e.g., categories 2, 5, and 6) are frequently misclassified as majority classes (e.g., categories 0, 4, and 8).
+It is evident that, in the model's output for minority samples, the majority class tends to have a higher logit value, leading to the misclassification of minority classes.
+Therefore, we implement regularization on non-label class logits to penalize the majority class output for minority samples.
+To avoid non-trivial optimization over direct logits, we aim to minimize the following objective for each class:

 where $\mathbb{I}$ is an indicator function with value 1 when ${y \neq c}$.
+We use the log function to increase the proportion of loss values for minority categories.
 Since minority samples are prone to be more frequently misclassified into majority classes, the higher weight should be assigned to the logits of majority categories in non-labeled outputs.
 Therefore, we weight the loss function $\mathcal{L}^{c}_{\bf logit}$ using the probability of occurrence $p(c)$ for each class as follows:

 This adaptation prompts the learning process to pay more attention to the penalty for incorrectly classifying minority class samples as majority classes.
 As a result, the model is encouraged to refine its prediction across diverse classes, thereby improving its overall generalization capability.